Our Response to COVID-19

 Specific program updates:

 - Our skilled nursing facilities continue to follow our pandemic plan that we already had in place.
 Based on the guidance from the Centers for Medicare & Medicaid Services, we placed a temporary restriction on visitors entering any of our skilled nursing facilities on March 13.
 This restriction will be in effect until COVID-19 is no longer a threat for our residents, staff and communities.
 There are exceptions on a case-by-case basis in special situations, such as end of life.
-We have begun virtual visitations for family members and loved ones to connect with family via Google Duo.
-Family members may schedule virtual visitations by calling the facility’s main line (listed here).
+We have outdoor and virtual visits for family members and loved ones to connect with family.
+Family members may schedule these visitations by calling the facility’s main line (listed here).
 We are also regularly screening our staff and residents for any symptoms.

 - The New Hampshire Food Bank is only open to essential employees at this time and our food distribution and programs remain operational.
 We have doubled our Meal production in the Recipe for Success kitchen and have increased our purchasing of all foods due to the reduction in salvage coming from our grocery partners.
+Busier than ever during this time, the Food Bank is sourcing food and ensuring safe and secure pickups for our partner agencies or individuals at a food drop.
+Multiple mobile food drops have occurred or are in the works to get product to the North Country and other hard-hit areas of the state.
 We receive no state or federal funding for our food distributions.
 All donations to the Food Bank must be designated to that program by the donor.
 We are working with other charitable organizations and schools to identify how we can best respond to any gaps in need.
-Volunteer opportunities are halted until further notice.
+Select volunteer opportunities, using proper safety precautions, have resumed.

 - The CareGivers continues to respond to the needs of homebound seniors across Greater Nashua and Greater Manchester.
 Our volunteer network is still delivering food through our Caring Cupboard program and driving seniors to medical and other vital appointments through the Caring Rides program.
 Caring Cupboard volunteers are following strict sanitation and food packaging best practices.
 Food deliveries are packaged in several layers of plastic bags and left at clients’ doors to prevent direct contact.
 Caring Rides volunteers are also following proper precautions to safeguard our clients.

-- Our Parish & Community Services, Immigration Legal Services, Adoption Services and Our Place programs remain operational.
-While non-essential physical service locations are closed, our outreach staff is actively working remotely and accessible to clients via phone for any assistance or questions.
+- Our Community Services, Immigration Legal Services and Adoption Services remain operational.
+While most non-essential physical service locations are closed, our outreach staff is actively working remotely and accessible to clients via phone for any assistance or questions.

 We will continue to serve those in need – but can’t do it alone.